MakieOrg/AlgebraOfGraphics.jl/README.md

 [![Build Status](https://travis-ci.org/piever/AlgebraOfGraphics.jl.svg?branch=master)](https://travis-ci.org/piever/AlgebraOfGraphics.jl)
 [![codecov.io](http://codecov.io/github/piever/AlgebraOfGraphics.jl/coverage.svg?branch=master)](http://codecov.io/github/piever/AlgebraOfGraphics.jl?branch=master)

-Define a "plotting package agnostic" algebra of graphics based on a few simple building blocks that can be combined using `*` and `+`.
+Define a "plotting package agnostic" algebra of graphics based on a few simple building blocks that can be combined using arrays, broadcasting, and `|>` (used to be `+` and `*`).
 Highly experimental proof of concept, which may break often.

 ## Demo